-^{} Exact percentage is a trade secret.
+Exact percentage is a trade secret.
 Concentration range is provided to assist users in providing appropriate protections.

-4. FIRST AID MEASURES

-Inhalation: No specific treatment is necessary since material is not likely to be hazardous by inhalation.
+4 4.
+FIRST AID MEASURES Inhalation: No specific treatment is necessary since material is not likely to be hazardous by inhalation.
 Skin contact: Wash affected area immediately with soap and water.
 Eye contact: Immediately flush eyes with plenty of water for at least 15 minutes.
 If symptoms develop and persist, get medical attention.
 Ingestion: Consult a physician if necessary.
 Symptoms: See Section 11.

-5. FIRE FIGHTING MEASURES

-Extinguishing media: Carbon dioxide, foam, powder Water fog.
+5. FIRE FIGHTING MEASURES Extinguishing media: Carbon dioxide, foam, powder Water fog.
 Special firefighting procedures: Use water spray to keep fire exposed containers cool and disperse vapors.
 Unusual fire or explosion hazards: Closed containers may rupture (due to build up of pressure) when exposed to extreme heat.
 Hazardous combustion products: Oxides of carbon.
 Oxides of nitrogen.

-6. ACCIDENTAL RELEASE MEASURES

-Use personal protection recommended in Section 8, isolate the hazard area and deny entry to unnecessary and unprotected disposal.

-Environmental precautions: Not available.
+6. ACC IDENTAL RELEASE MEASURES onnel. on 8, isolate the hazard area and deny entry to unnecessary and unprotected Environmental precautions: Not available.
 Clean-up methods: Absorb spill with inert material.
-Shovel material into appropriate container for reach of children.

-7. HANDLING AND STORAGE

-Handling: Avoid prolonged or repeated skin contact with this material.
-Keep out of the not in use.
+Shovel material into appropriate container for disposal.
+7. HANDLING AND STORAGE Handling: Avoid prolonged or repeated skin contact with this material.
+Keep out of the reach of children.
 Storage: For safe storage, store at or above 0 °C (32°F)

+For information on product shelf life, please review labels on container or check the Technical Data Sheet.

+not in use.